Design Research, UX / UI

 How Might We

-These insights helped us refine our 'How might we' questions which informed design principles.
+These insights from our qualitative research helped us refine our 'How might we' questions which informed design principles.

 Design Principles &